 And customers also admired the accuracy of this GPS tracker and receiver.

-Similarly, as an avid user of this device, we are also happy with the build quality, portability, design, specifications, and the advanced features of the Bad Elf Pro.
+Similarly, as an avid user of this device, we are also happy with the build quality, portability, design, specifications, and advanced features of the Bad Elf Pro.

 - Comes with a backlight LCD display